-Located some 40 kilometers northwest of the city of Yogyakarta and about 75 kilometers south of Semarang, capital city of Central Java Province, is the Magelang Regency, which is best known as the launching pad for a visit to the magnificent Borobudur Temple.
-It is less known that, surrounding the breathtaking beauty of Borobudur, Magelang is, in fact, a regency filled with a whole range of fascinating splendor that promises the perfect vacation experience.
+Located some 40 kilometers northwest of the city of Yogyakarta and about 75 kilometers south of Semarang, the capital city of Central Java Province, is the Magelang Regency, which is best known as the launching pad for a visit to the magnificent Borobudur Temple.
+It is less known that surrounding the breathtaking beauty of Borobudur, Magelang is, in fact, a regency filled with a whole range of fascinating splendor that promises the perfect vacation experience.

-Situated between Mount Merbabu and Mount Sumbing and coursed by the meandering streams of the Progo and Elo Rivers, Magelang is blessed with picturesque natural surroundings, perfect for those who wish to breath in Central Java's greener side.
+Situated between Mount Merbabu and Mount Sumbing and coursed by the meandering streams of the Progo and Elo Rivers, Magelang is blessed with picturesque natural surroundings, perfect for those who wish to breathe in Central Java's greener side.

 The earliest known records of Magelang city date back to the year 907, when it was established as a village under the Old Mataram Kingdom.
 Further down in history, Magelang once was made into a military post by the Dutch East Indies colonial government.
 Among remnants of this era is the 1918 Water Tower that still stands to this very day.
 The regency later acted as an army stronghold for Indonesia's pro-independence movement against the Dutch during the resistance period.
 Currently, it is host to two military landmarks: The Indonesian National Military Academy, and the military-associated school, Taruna Nusantara.